wdv4758h/avremu/README.md

-avr-tex: An AVR Emulator written in pure LaTeX
+avremu: An AVR Emulator written in pure LaTeX
 ======================================================

 ![A Mandelbrot Set.
 The image took 6 hours to be calculated](imgs/mandelbrot-128x128.png)[5]